mmegankl/ece281-lab1/README.md

 Finally, the workflow **runs** the simulation.
 If successful then it will quietly exit with a `0` code.
 If any of the `assert` statements fail **with** `severity failure` then GHDL will cease the simulation and exit with non-zero code; this will also cause the workflow to fail.
 Assert statements of other severity levels will be reported, but not fail the workflow.

+Documentation Statement: I receive help from C3C Komata on 2/12 for the logic portion with VHDL, especially with the MUX logic in the thirtyonedays.vhd file after my logic was not working.
+She also helped with the tb .vhd file explaining to me what these test cases were for.
+Lt Col Trimble helped me on 2/12 with the syntax errors I had.
+He helped me to fix my select variables and the MUX logic variables in the regular .vhd file.